tkmanabat/hoax-radar/README.md

 ![](/static/assets/page3.png)

-## Dataset used in training the ML Model
+## Dataset used in training the ML Model :iphone:
 <ul>
     <li>The open source dataset that we collected consists of 40,000 news articles consisting of fake as well as real news.</li>
     <li>The news articles in the dataset were gathered u from various news outlets from March 31, 2015 up to February 13, 2018</li>